Trusted Resources: People & Places

 Oklahoma City, Oklahoma, United States

-Robert H. Broyles is founder and president of The Sickle Cell Cure Foundation.
+Robert H. Broyles was founder and president of The Sickle Cell Cure Foundation.
 He earned a BS in chemistry and PhD in biochemistry from Wake Forest University and its medical Centre and obtained post-doctoral training with a National Institute of Health fellowship from Florida State University.

 Dr. Broyles has served as Senior Scientist at the National Institutes of Health in the haematology Program and the laboratory of chemical biology of NIDDK, as a lecturer in the embryology course of the Marine Biological Laboratory in Woods Hole, Massachusetts, and as Research Member of the Free Radical Biology & Aging Research Program at the Oklahoma Medical Research Foundation.